Algebra8/Knots/README.md

 #### Install BraidGenerator from the GitHub source

-First, clone BraidGenerator using `git`.
+First, clone the Knots repository onto your local machine using `git`.
+For more information on `git` cloning, visit this [resource](https://www.git-tower.com/learn/git/commands/git-clone).

 ```
 git clone https://github.com/Algebra8/Knots
 ```

-Then, `cd` into the BraidGenerator folder and run the install command:
+Then, `cd` into the directory that contains the clone repository on your local machine and run the install command:

 ```
-cd BraidGenerator
+cd Knots
 python setup.py install
 ```

-> As mentioned above, if installing with a local clone, make sure to have _pandas_ 0.23.4 or greater installed.

 ### Setup and Examples